 If you still have questions about purchasing the Modular Content Plugin, feel free to email us: firstname.lastname@example.org.

 Curious about that email address?
-DIYthemes is our sister WordPress Theme site, and we have been running all pre-sale inquiries through that address for nearly 12 years!
+DIYthemes is our sister WordPress Theme site, and we have been running all pre-sale inquiries through that address for over 12 years!